 For those riders who wear goggles or glasses while riding, you will be happy to hear that both helmets easily accommodate eyewear.
 They can also be stored below the visor when not in use, which is pretty handy.

 In terms of the winner in the Bell Super Air R vs Super DH, we have come to the following conclusions.
-The Super DH is the safer helmet, but the Super Air R wins the ventilation, weight, and comfort comparisons.
+The Super DH is the safer helmet, but the Super Air R wins in terms of the ventilation, weight, and comfort.
 Both helmets are fairly similar in terms of construction, design, and features.
 Hence it depends if you need better safety technology or if that technology is going to be overkill for you.

 The biggest flaw of the Super Air R is the lack of downhill certification.
 However, for the rider who doesn’t necessarily need a downhill helmet, it offers a huge range of advantages in terms of performance.
 While the Super Air R is super light and may feel a bit thin, it is in no way flimsy nor cheap quality.
 The helmet is incredibly sturdy and is an excellent choice for a trail rider wanting more protection when trying out new or gnarlier tracks.